|Course Length:||1 Year Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-GCSE English Language and Mathematics at grade C or above (or equivalent qualification); A first degree from a UK higher education institution or equivalent qualification; A degree classification at 2:2 or above; Satisfactory levels of Information and Communications Technology competence and an appropriate range of practical skills related to your specialist subject; A demonstrable interest in teaching within the curriculum area.
+GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent qualification); A first or second class Honours degree from a UK university (or equivalent qualification); Satisfactory levels of Information and Communications Technology competence and an appropriate range of practical skills related to your specialist subject; A demonstrable interest in teaching within the curriculum area.
 You could show this in a number of ways – time spent in schools, knowledge of the chosen curriculum area, relevant practical experience.

 Relevant degree subjects include: Resistant Materials, 3D Design, Art and Crafts, Control Technology, Engineering (mechanical or electronic), Fashion, Food and Nutrition, Food Technology, Furniture Design, Hospitality and Catering, Industrial Design, Interior Design, Manufacturing, Mechatronics, Product Design, Systems and Control, Textile Technology.